 The Recipe for the Ideal Campaign

 Let’s start with the base ingredient: native.
 Native on its own is very successful, due to the ad’s proximity to content and because it is inherently in a familiar format.
-Let’s mix that with video, the channel that has the highest propensity to entertain the viewer.
+Let’s mix that with video advertising, the channel that has the highest propensity to entertain the viewer.
 If video ads are successful, prospects will give up the idea that they’re watching an ad, which is very effective for awareness.
-Add in a dash of display—the most commonly used channel.
+Add in a dash of display advertising—the most commonly used channel.
 With it, you are able to access a plethora of inventory and provide exposure for your ads.
 This is the constant in your entire strategy to command attention from your audience.
 When done effectively, there is merit in combining these tactics, to tell the most cohesive story to the target audience.